-A successful and well-planned timber sale will maximize income to the owner while minimizing adverse impact on other uses of the land.
-It also provides an opportunity for the landowner to reinvest in reforestation or other forest management activities.
+A successful timber sale is well-planned and will maximize income to the owner while minimizing adverse impact on the land.
+It also provides an opportunity for the landowner to reinvest by reforestation or through other forest management activities.

 If a timber harvest is done improperly, the negative impacts can be significant.